The best headphones for watching TV are right here!

 - No difference in design

-The WH-1000XM4 take ANC up a notch and maintain the same great sound, battery life, and comfort from their predecessors.

-Best Value: Sony WH-RF400
+Best value: Sony WH-RF400

 Right off the bat, it's important to point out that the unique layout for the WH-RF400 has different pieces that make it less convenient for wall-mounted TVs.
 If yours is on a stand, it's likely going to be better for you.
-The reason why is because there is a cable that connects the headphones' stand to the TV, plus the other one that needs to go to a power outlet.
-The headphones connect to the stand wirelessly, but you may need to unplug the headphones' stand from the TV when you want to go back to the TV speakers.
+The reason why is because there is a cable that connects the headphones stand to the TV, plus the other one that needs to go to a power outlet.
+The headphones connect to the stand wirelessly, but you may need to unplug the headphones stand from the TV when you want to go back to the TV speakers.

 Sony doesn't throw in bells and whistles here.
-There is no support for virtual surround or Dolby Digital, but you do get long range at up to 150 feet, making it easier to walk around the house wearing them while something is on.
+There is no support for virtual surround or Dolby Digital, but you get long-range at up to 150 feet, making it easier to walk around the house wearing them while something is on.
 They also work with anything you're watching on TV, provided you make the right connection to the TV.
 That's either going to be through the TV's headphone jack or an RCA adapter.
-There are no HDMI or optical audio ports on the stand.
-If you're more technically-inclined, you could try using separately sold adapters to make these work another way.
+Unfortunately, there are no HDMI or optical audio ports on the stand.
+If you're more technically inclined, you could try using separately-sold adapters to make these work another way.

-Given all these limitations, the main reason these headphones made the cut is because they sound great and are not complex to set up.
+Given all these limitations, these headphones made the cut because they sound great and are not complex to set up.
 For someone who wants good sound at a good price and without any headaches related to using or maintaining them.
 The simplicity could be appealing, but if you spent a lot on a high-end TV, you should go to something above this anyway.

 The 20-hour battery life is actually better than similar headphones that are more expensive.
 They recharge relatively quickly, but that won't matter as much if you leave them to charge every so often before the battery even gets too low.